ceramic-ui/ceramic-ui/packages/looky/README.md

       3. For portrait tablets and up, we specified null meaning we carry on with the value from 2.
 (16px)<br />
       4. For landscape tablets and up, it will be large (24px)<br />
-      5. Since we didn't specify anything for the laptop/desktop breakpoint we carry on from 4.
+      5. Since we did not specify anything for the laptop/desktop breakpoint we carry on from 4.
 (24px)
     </Container>